medialab/minet/docs/cli.md

   -o, --output OUTPUT           Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be printed to stdout.
-  --resume                      Whether to resume from an aborted collection.
+  --resume                      "Whether to resume from an aborted collection.
                                 Need -o to be set.
+Will only work with --sum.
   --silent                      Whether to suppress all the log and progress
                                 bars.
 Can be useful when piping.
   -h, --help                    show this help message and exit